tailuge/billiards/README.md

 yarn install
 yarn dev
 ```
+This generates artefacts in /dist for prod deployment (e.g. on github static pages)

 #### Run

 ```shell
 yarn serve
 ```
-Then open local host web page in browser
+Then open http://localhost:8080/ in your browser

 #### Test